dilshankarunarathne/herb-classifier-backend/docs/index.md

 ## Contributing

-Go ahead and check out the GitHub repository
+Go ahead and check out the GitHub repository if you'd like to contribute to this project.
+Please check the contribution guidelines for more information.

 ## License